3D Rotation Converter

 - Robotics (ROS):Often ZYX order

-Understanding the fundamental differences between quaternions and Euler angles is crucial for choosing the right representation for your application.
-Both have distinct advantages and limitations that make them suitable for different scenarios.
+Understanding the fundamental differences between the three rotation representations is crucial for choosing the right format for your application.
+Each has distinct advantages and limitations that make them suitable for different scenarios.

 📊 Comprehensive Comparison